cerebral/cerebral/packages/cerebral-module-useragent/README.md

 })
 ```

-Those are the defaults.
-You can selectively disable any of these features.
+> Those are the defaults - you can selectively disable any of these features.<br>
+> By default there won't be any media queries.
+You have to define them from scratch.